mazurowski-lab/MRI-parameter-prediction/README.md

 Please follow the instuctions in `data_setup_guide.md`.

 ### (2) Training and Testing IAP Prediction Model on Breast MRIs
-Run `main.ipynb` to train and test our model with the same settings as in the paper.
+Run `main.py` to train and test our model with the same settings as in the paper.
 As a side note, the new IAP prediction loss is found in `src/IAP_model.py`.

 ### (3) Analyzing Dataset IAP Distributions and Statistics
-These results were shown in the paper's supplementary materials; they can be reproduced with `analyze_IAPs.ipynb`.
+These results were shown in the paper's supplementary materials; they can be reproduced with `analyze_IAPs.py`.

 ## Citation